-The potential impact of geopolitical risks is assessed both qualitatively and quantitatively.
+The potential impact of geopolitical risks is assessed both qualitatively and quantitatively through stress and scenario analysis.
 A qualitative assessment will focus on the likely evolution of the risk and how that might impact both the Company's operations and its strategic objectives.
 Again owing to the uncertainty, a quantitative assessment will be guided by the qualitative assessment and may consider a range of outcomes which estimate the potential impact of the particular geopolitical risk.
-These assessments will typically focus on the potential impact on financial markets and what change in customer behaviours this might lead to.
+These assessments will focus on the potential impact on financial markets and what change in customer behaviours this might lead to.